Stewardship & Giving

 Without the Endowment, the Cathedral would be a very different place.
 The Endowment has supported the mission and ministries through good times and bad, and has played an integral role in the creation of several outreach facilities such as Omega House, COMPASS, New Hope Housing, and The Beacon.
 We have been able to stand on the shoulders of those who came before us, and those who come after us must be able to do the same.

 There are several ways to give to the Endowment.
 You may directly donate cash or securities, or you may include the Cathedral in your estate planning by joining the Bishop Richardson Society (see below).

 The Bishop Richardson Society

 The Bishop Richardson Society has been established to recognize those who have made bequests to the Cathedral in their wills or other estate plans.
-Those who have remembered Christ Church Cathedral in their financial planning; i.e., wills, trusts, annuities, insurance are recognized each year on All Saint’s Sunday at the 11 a.m. service and have their names added to the ground plaque near the Cathedral’s front door.
+Those who have remembered Christ Church Cathedral in their financial planning; i.e., wills, trusts, annuities, insurance are recognized each year on Loyalty Sunday at the 11 a.m. service and have their names added to the ground plaque near the Cathedral's front door.
 All that is required is that you notify the Cathedral that you have made the appropriate arrangements.

 There are numerous ways to give to the support of the Cathedral beyond the programs listed above.
-If you wish to make a memorial donation, a contribution to a specific program, ministry or mission, or simply want to donate to the Cathedral’s ministry and mission in general, this can be handled in several ways.
-Please see our options and methods for giving or simply click on the button to the right to give online.
+If you wish to make a memorial donation, a contribution to a specific program, ministry or mission, or simply want to donate to the Cathedral's ministry and mission in general, this can be handled in several ways.
+Please see our options and methods for giving or simply give online.

 Stewardship at the Cathedral is not merely fundraising.